vkostyukov/la4j/README.md

 Download
 --------

-Details of the latest version of la4j can be found on the la4j project web site <http://la4j.org> or GitHub page <https://github.com/vkostyukov/la4j>.
+Details of the last version of la4j can be found on the la4j project web site <http://la4j.org> or its GitHub page <https://github.com/vkostyukov/la4j>.

 Licensing
 ---------